Vayanadan Thamban: Plot

-Time further passes and Thamban kept on poaching girls in nearby localities under varied identities and names.
+Time further passed and Thamban kept on poaching girls in nearby localities under varied identities and names.
 The new target for Thamban is Annamma, a Christian girl on her matriculation.
 Thamban appears before her as Thomas, a college lecturer.
-He seduces her as usual, and brings her to his fort.
-However, as a devoted Christian, she felt suspicious about the voices of devils inside and escape from him by flashing her cross.
+He seduces her as usual and brings her to his fort.
+However, as a devoted Christian, she felt suspicious about the voices of devils inside and escaped from him by flashing her cross.
 However, Thamban as Thomas came before her the next day and made her believe, it was all just a trick to scare her and give a surprise, which she believed.
-Thamban felt, to bring her again to the fort, he must earn her trust, so he married her at the register office.
+Thamban felt, that to bring her again to the fort, he must earn her trust, so he married her at the register office.
 However, Annamma seduced Thamban on their wedding night and entered into a sexual relationship with Thamban, losing her virginity, thus making her unfit to sacrifice for Karimurthy.
-Thamban seriously felt love with Annamma, thus his devil lord Karimurthy started warning that he is losing patience.
+Thamban seriously fell in love with Annamma, thus his devil lord Karimurthy started warning that he was losing patience.
 In time, Anna became pregnant and Thamban enjoyed life with her.
-One day when he woke up, he saw himself in his original identity as old fragile man and Anna was horrified to see the old man lying next to her.
+One day when he woke up, he saw himself in his original identity as an old fragile man and Anna was horrified to see the old man lying next to her.
 Thamban ran away from Anna's home and surrendered himself to Karimurthy.
-Karimurthy gave one last chance to him and offered him youth again, on assurance that he won't enter into any relationship and will offer virgin girls to the devil.
+Karimurthy gave one last chance him and offered him youth again, on the assurance that he wouldn't enter into any relationship and would offer virgin girls to the devil.

-Anna realizes there was no man called Thomas working in the college as said by Thamban and she connected with her experience earlier at Thamban's fort to reach a conclusion that her husband was a black magician.
+Anna realizes there was no man called Thomas working in the college as said by Thamban and she connected with her experience earlier at Thamban's fort to conclude that her husband was a black magician.
 Anna gave birth to a daughter and she put her in a boarding school to avoid speaking on details of her husband.
-The current generation of the Tharayil Family and Abdulla in his old age are still keeping in good relations to gather any information on the mysterious man.
-They soon realize several families in other villages had similar experiences decades before and thus form a joint committee to carry out a search.
+The current generation of the Tharayil family and Abdulla in his old age are still keeping in good relations to gather any information on the mysterious man.
+They soon realized several families in other villages had similar experiences decades before and thus formed a joint committee to search.

 Years later, Thamban continued his antics, this time with a local tribal community girl.
 By now, India was under British rule and Malabar Police was investigating on missing of this tribal girl, which came in local newspapers.
-This brings Abdulla and Tharayil Kurups to meet the parents of missing girl and understand the modus operandi is very similar.
+This brings Abdulla and Tharayil Kurups to meet the parents of the missing girls and understand the modus operandi is very similar.
 Annamma also reads this news and connects this to her incident.